Problematy/goodmap/docs/quickstart.rst

 Client-side behavior
 ^^^^^^^^^^^^^^^^^^^^^

-The bundled frontend does not simply reject an oversized or wrong-format photo - it tries to fix it first:
+The bundled frontend checks format and size separately, and never changes a photo without telling the user:

-1. A photo that already matches the allowed mime type and size is used as-is.
+1. A photo that already matches the allowed mime type and size is used as-is, silently.
+2. A photo with an unsupported mime type (e.g. PNG when only JPEG is allowed) is rejected outright, with an inline error naming the allowed formats.
+   It is **not** auto-converted - silently swapping a user's PNG for a re-encoded JPEG behind their back would be surprising, so they have to explicitly pick a different file.
-2. Anything else is re-encoded as JPEG client-side: scaled down to fit 1920px on its longest side, then re-compressed at progressively lower quality (from 0.9 down to 0.4) until it fits under the size limit.
+3. A photo with an allowed mime type that's simply too large is re-encoded as JPEG client-side: scaled down to fit 1920px on its longest side, then re-compressed at progressively lower quality (from 0.9 down to 0.4) until it fits under the size limit.
+If this succeeds, the user still sees an inline warning that their photo was compressed and may have lost some quality - compression happens automatically, but never silently.
-3. Only if the recompressed photo is *still* too large, or the file can't be decoded as an image at all, does the user see a rejection.
+4. If the recompressed photo is *still* too large, or the file can't be decoded as an image at all, the user sees a rejection instead.

-This means most "oversized" photos (e.g. an unedited phone camera shot) are silently compressed and accepted rather than bouncing the user back to their photo library.

 Server-side validation
 ^^^^^^^^^^^^^^^^^^^^^^^